-In addition to the standard federal loans for which most graduate students qualify, STEP students may qualify for the Dorothy Durfee Avery Forgivable Loan, federal TEACH Grants as well as Cal Grants (if eligible as undergraduates).
+In addition to the standard federal loans for which most graduate students qualify, STEP students may qualify for either the Dorothy Durfee Avery Forgivable Loan or GSE Forgivable Loan.
+This may be combined with a federal TEACH Grants, Cal Grant and/or Golden State Teacher Grant based on eligibility.

 The combination of all resources available, including federal and private loans, Cal Grants, TEACH Grants, STEP Fellowship funds and outside fellowship funds, may not exceed the individual student cost of attendance for the program.